The Breeders Are 'All Nerve' After A Long Hiatus

 "The corn comes up to the side of the road, it's tall in the summer, so it feels isolated, no lights, cars go zipping by," she says.
 "I think a lot of towns have that gothic, eerie feeling."

-But while the Deals don't shy from darkness, there's moments of light on All Nerve, too.
+But while the Deals don't shy from darkness, there are moments of light on All Nerve, too.
 The sparse "Dawn: Making an Effort" is a note to self, to walk into the daylight — and to keep making music.

 "When I listen to that, it makes me rally — like, come on, you can do it," Kim says.
 "Just put your feet on the floor, avoid the news channel for five minutes, get out of bed, show up and have a good day."